 With its Carbon Grey metallic finish and 18-inch Rawson alloy wheels, the Volkswagen Amarok Dark Label certainly stands out from the crowds.
 It’s most prominent detailing, including side bars, mirror housings, door handles and rear bumper are all finished in matt black, as is the sports styling bar at the back.

 Underbody styling and unique Dark Label decals complete the exterior design package and guarantee that the Dark Label model has exceptional road presence.
 There are two further optional colours; Deep Black pearl or matt Indium Grey.

 The dark theme continues inside…

 Although in-keeping with the dark theme, there aren’t many alternations inside.
-The seat trim covers are finished in Alcantara (an option on the Highline) and unique unique Dark Label floor mats have been added.
-Apart from that’s it’s business as usual with manually lumbar-adjustable front seats the Discover Media with a 6.33-inch touchscreen display, Voice Enhancer and Guide & Inform to make life on board even easier for occupants.
+The seat trim covers are finished in Alcantara (an option on the Highline) and unique Dark Label floor mats have been added.
+Apart from that’s it’s business as usual with manually lumbar-adjustable front seats the Discover Media with a 6.33-inch touchscreen display, with a DAB radio, satellite navigation, reversing cameras, Voice Enhancer and Guide & Inform to make life on board even easier for occupants.

 Priced at a reasonable (or reasonable so far as the Amarok is concerned) £33,650 plus VAT, the VW Amarok Dark Label represents relatively good value-for-money.
-Order books are open now, with the first customer deliveries expected in May.
-Buyers must be aware that production is limited to around 200 units, however, and orders finish in April.
+Order books are open now at Volkswagen’s 72-strong Van Centre network (the Amarok cannot be ordered from passenger car dealers), with the first customer deliveries expected in May.
+Service intervals are recommended every 25,000 miles or two years, and there’s a 3-year, 100,000 mile warranty.